 About Boyana Church

+The church complex was built over 3 distinct periods, beginning in the 10th century and finally finished during the mid-19th century.
 The 13th century frescoes themselves are considered to be an historical treasure and an excellent example of the artwork of the period.

-In order to protect the paintings, access is limited and by guided tour only.
+In order to protect the paintings, access is limited to groups of 8 visitors and by 10-minute guided tour only.
 However, the nearby Boyana Church Museum contains further information on the history of the complex and visitors can buy a combined ticket to both sites.

 Discover the best Historic Sites in Bulgaria, from Perperikon to Boyana Church and more, includes an interactive map of Bulgarian cultural landmarks and attractions.